-With their cinnamon, cardamom, and sugar coating, these bite-sized mini muffins will cure all your donut cravings!
+With their warmly spiced sugar coating, these bite-sized Cinnamon-Cardamom Mini Donut Muffins will cure all your donut cravings!

 There are some days I just crave a donut.
 To be clear, there are some days I have woken up from a donut dream.
 Yeah, really.
 Nine times out of ten, I dream about a spiced sugar coated donut.
 I want to taste a little cinnamon and feel the crunchy grains of sugar melt on my tongue.
 We can talk about my need for dream therapy another day, right now I’m turning my spiced sugar coated donut dream into a Cinnamon-Cardamom Mini Donut Muffin reality.
 C’mon, you know you want it too…